bicklab/mca-1m/README.md

 ## CHIP and aut-mCA co-occurrence

 A total of 74 canonical CHIP genes were screened for potential CHIP mutations using the Mutect2 somatic variant caller (Vlasschaert et al. Blood.
 2023 May 4;141(18):2214-2223).
 Variants included in the preliminary dataset met the following criteria: presence in a pre-established list of candidate CHIP variants, total sequencing depth ≥ 20, alternate allele read depth count ≥ 5, and representation in both sequencing directions (i.e., F1R2 ≥ 1 and F2R1 ≥ 1).
 CHIP mutations were defined as those with a variant allele fraction (VAF) ≥ 0.02.
-Fisher's exact test was used to calculate if CHIP and aut-mCAs occurred more frequently than by chance, after correction for multiple hypothesis testing.
+Firth logistic regression was used to calculate if CHIP and aut-mCAs occurred more frequently than by chance, after correction for multiple hypothesis testing.

 Code available in: [Co-occurrence Rcode](https://github.com/bicklab/mca-1m/blob/main/KZ_CHIP_mCA_cooccurr.R)